 413.70.3 Construction Requirements.

 413.70.3.1 The engineer will mark the cracks to be filled.
-Filler material shall not be placed when the pavement is wet, or when the ambient or pavement temperature falls below 40 F. The contractor shall furnish to the engineer the manufacturer’s recommendations for mixing and application, including temperature restrictions, and shall prepare and apply the crack filler material in accordance with the manufacturer’s recommendations.
+Filler material shall not be placed when the pavement is wet, or when the ambient or pavement temperature falls below 40° F. The contractor shall furnish to the engineer the manufacturer’s recommendations for mixing and application, including temperature restrictions, and shall prepare and apply the crack filler material in accordance with the manufacturer’s recommendations.

 413.70.3.2 The crack shall be clean, free from all loose and foreign material, and dry prior to application of the filler material.
 Loose material on the surface within 2 inches of the crack shall be removed to permit proper adhesion.